What Is Cloud Penetration Testing?

 Scoping

+In this phase, the penetration testers create the testing plan, agree on IPs in scope, and sometimes identify the tools being used.
 The goal is to prevent or limit any disruption to business operations.
-This is done in order to avoid any miscommunication between the pen tester and the client.
+This is done to avoid any miscommunication between the pen tester and the client.

 Reconnaissance

 This is usually the beginning of the technical part of the pen test.
 The penetration testers gather as much information as possible about the target environment in order to help them with the exploitation phase.
+This kind of information includes existing roles, accounts, ssh keys, and more.

 Exploitation

-• Resiliency to attack.
+- Resiliency to attack.

-• The coverage of your security monitoring
+- The coverage of your security monitoring.

-• Detection capabilities’ efficacy.
+- Detection capabilities’ efficacy.

 Reporting

+The most important phase from a client’s perspective is the reporting phase.
 Pen testers gather all the information and vulnerabilities found from the engagement, how to reproduce and how to remediate them, and then write it down in a professional report.

-Challenges In Cloud Pen Testing
+Challenges In Cloud Penetration Testing

 As cloud technology is more and more adopted, the challenges when it comes to ensuring security on the cloud are also changing.